Azure/iot-edge-v1/README.md

 General documentation

-- [Dev box setup](doc/devbox_setup.md) contains instructions for configure your machine to build the Azure IoT Gateway SDK.
+- [Dev box setup](doc/devbox_setup.md) contains instructions for configuring your machine to build the Azure IoT Gateway SDK.

 API documentation can be found [here](http://azure.github.io/azure-iot-gateway-sdk/api_reference/c/html).

 ### /samples
 This folder contains all of the samples for the Azure IoT Gateway SDK.
-Samples are seperated in their own folders.
+Samples are separated in their own folders.
 Step by step instructions for building and running each sample can be found in the README.md file in the root of each sample's folder.